What Do We Know About Diet and Prevention of Alzheimer's Disease?

 - Can dietary interventions introduced in midlife lead to better outcomes?

 These clinical trials are recruiting participants to test dietary interventions:

-- Enhanced Mediterranean Diet for Alzheimer's Disease Prevention—Cognitively normal adults age 65 and older in Kansas City, KS, are randomly assigned to either a Mediterranean diet or a low-fat diet to gauge the impact on cognitive function, brain volume, and other measures.
+- Enhanced Mediterranean Diet for Alzheimer's Disease Prevention — Cognitively normal adults age 65 and older in Kansas City, Kansas, are randomly assigned to either a Mediterranean diet or a low-fat diet to gauge the impact on cognitive function, brain volume and other measures.

-- Multicultural Healthy Diet to Reduce Cognitive Decline—This 18-month trial will investigate whether an anti-inflammatory diet tailored to a multicultural population in Bronx, NY, can improve cognitive functioning.
+- Multicultural Healthy Diet to Reduce Cognitive Decline — This 18-month trial will investigate whether an anti-inflammatory diet tailored to a multicultural population in Bronx, New York, can improve cognitive functioning.

-- Brain Energy for Amyloid Transformation in Alzheimer’s Disease—Older adults with MCI in Winston-Salem, NC, are randomly assigned to follow either a modified Mediterranean ketogenic (low-carbohydrate/high-fat) diet or an American Heart Association high-carb/low-fat diet for 16 weeks, with follow-up to assess effects on cognition and Alzheimer’s biomarkers.
+- Brain Energy for Amyloid Transformation in Alzheimer’s Disease — Older adults with MCI in Winston-Salem, North Carolina, are randomly assigned to follow either a modified Mediterranean ketogenic (low-carbohydrate/high-fat) diet or an American Heart Association high-carb/low-fat diet for 16 weeks, with follow-up to assess effects on cognition and Alzheimer’s biomarkers.

 To learn more or to find a trial near you, visit NIA’s Clinical Trials Finder.

 NIA Alzheimer’s and related Dementias Education and Referral (ADEAR) Center

 The National Institute on Aging’s ADEAR Center offers information and free print publications about Alzheimer’s disease and related dementias for families, caregivers, and health professionals.
 ADEAR Center staff answer telephone, email, and written requests and make referrals to local and national resources.